RaghadNasiaf/TENTORA/Stage_4_MVP_Development_and_Execution.md

 - Deployment and environment configuration.

 > One person may hold more than one responsibility, but every task must have a named owner and acceptance criteria.

+> [!NOTE]
+> Team members, final role ownership, and capacity commitments have not yet been confirmed.
+The roles above are proposed implementation roles only.

 ---